viperfan91/Syphon/ReadMe.md

 Things to do:
 =============
-1. Handle video title change with various punctuations
+1. Grab video Title and display upon loading to make the process a little more professional.
-2. Grab video Title and display upon loading to make the process a little more professional.
+2. Add the ability to use only the video ID instead of needing full url

 Things Completed: